 The Visual Art Center (VAC) offers students a broad perspective of the fine arts and deepens their understanding of the opportunities for art-related careers through exposure to contemporary artists and artwork.
 This rigorous and comprehensive program, directed toward portfolio development, enables students to realize and achieve their full potential in visual art.
-Lessons consist of lectures, demonstrations, slide presentations, studio activities, assigned research and group critigues.
+Lessons consist of lectures, demonstrations, slide presentations, studio activities, assigned research and group critiques.
 Most graduating students study fine arts or commercial art at a higher level.
 Any student who resides in Montgomery County and is currently enrolled in Grades 8-11 is encouraged to apply for acceptance into this magnet program, if they are interested in a rigorous portfolio-development program.
 The VAC program is open to applicants from all high school clusters in the county.
-Students may opt to take a combination of courses at their home high school and the VAC, or they may opt to transfer to Albert Einstein High School.
+As of next school year, the VAC is not a part time program.
+Students must transfer to Einstein.
 Downcounty Consortium (DCC) resident students who have been assigned to Einstein through the choice process and have been accepted into the Visual Arts Center will be provided transportation from Consortia neighborhood stops.
 For more information, contact the MCPS Visual Arts Center at 240-740-2700 or go to www.montgomeryschoolsmd.org/schools/vac/.